Project-HINATA/segatools-banafix/doc/emoney.md

 +---------------+---------------+-----------------+------------+----------+
 ```

 Only two things really matter here.
-The Store Branch ID must be non-zero, otherwise amdaemon will reject it, and the passphrase, which is the PFX key password for the certificate returned in the network response (see below).
+The Store Branch ID must be non-zero, otherwise amdaemon will reject it, and the passphrase, which is the PFX key password (passphrase during authcard creation) for the certificate returned in the network response (see below).

 Technically with the Store Card ID you could bind different auth cards to different users, but for home usage, it really doesn't matter.